 What can Slack do?

 Before researching Slack alternatives, it’s a good idea to look into what makes Slack so popular and which features its competitors have to compete with.
 First of all, the communication tool is a streamlined solution for companies that don’t wish to host project collaboration and document sharing themselves.
 The installation process is quick and easy.
 All you need to provide is information about your industry, the number of employees and your role in the company.
-With this information, Slack will optimize its user interface.
+With this information, Slack will optimise its user interface.
 Lastly, select your domain based on your company name.

 The core of Slack is the channel.
 Chatrooms can be created for any important projects or teams.
 Team leaders can simply add people to a specific channel and edit the access permission accordingly.
 The software places particular emphasis on team discussions, which, in turn, helps increase transparency within the company.
 The search function adds to the practicality of the tool and allows users to quickly search all group discussions, private messages, and uploaded files.
 Commenting on documents stored directly in the cloud is just as easy.
 Important conversations can be pinned to the top of the tool.
 As of September 2017, communication between companies and teams is now possible.